C++ and Bazel

 10. Remote Caching

-Remote caching lets every build machine share action results — if anyone in the cluster has built a particular (inputs → outputs) action before, every other machine gets it for free.
+• Shared cache across machines — if anyone in cluster built a particular (inputs → outputs) action before, all others get it free.

 # In .bazelrc or on the command line